Should Collaborative Robots be Transparent?: Introduction

 \p{Proving when Opacity is Optimal} We extend a recursive combination of Bayesian Nash Equilibrium and the Bellman equation to find optimal robot policies.
 We then show that these optimal policies can be opaque.
 Our analysis and simulations suggests that it is more likely for opaque behavior to be optimal when (a) interactions have a short time horizon and (b) humans are slow to learn from robot actions.

-\p{Measuring User Responses to Opaque Robots} We conduct online and in-person user studies where we compare opaque and transparent robots.
-Across $43$ total participants we support our theoretical analysis and show that opaque behavior does lead to higher human rewards during shorter interactions.
-Users prefer opaque robots about equally to transparent partners.
+\p{Measuring User Responses to Opaque Robots} We conduct online and in-person user studies with a total of $43$ participants.
+The major aim of these experiments is to test our theoretical analysis and see whether opaque robot behavior can result in higher human rewards during shorter interactions.
+We also conduct surveys to assess how users subjectively respond to collaborations with transparent or opaque partners.